Video Nasty (TV series): Production

 The six-part series is written by Hugh Travers and directed by Christopher Smith and Megan K Fox.
 It is produced for Deadpan Pictures and Boat Rocker by Ailish McElmeel and Julie Baines.
 The executive producers are Travers, McElmeel, David Fortier, Ivan Schneeberg, Nick Nantell, Erik Pack, Eddie Doyle, Raphaëlle Oloan, Frank Tönsmann, Nada Cirjanic, Paul Donovan and Marc Lorber.
 It is made with support from Coimisiún na Meán, Screen Ireland and Northern Ireland Screen.

 The cast includes Justin Daniels Anene, Cal O’Driscoll, Leia Murphy, Oliver Finnegan, Valerie O’Connor, Declan Rodgers, Simone Kirby and Emmanuel Ighodaro.

 Filming took place in Northern Ireland and the Republic of Ireland in April 2024.
 Filming locations included County Tyrone, County Monaghan, and County Cavan.

 Broadcast

-It aired in early 2025 on BBC Northern Ireland, BBC Three and BBC iPlayer in the United Kingdom from 8 January 2025.
-It airs on Virgin Media Television in the Republic of Ireland from 20 January 2025.
+It premiered on BBC Northern Ireland, BBC Three, and BBC iPlayer in the United Kingdom on 8 January 2025.
+It premiered on Virgin Media Television in the Republic of Ireland on 20 January 2025.